Van Ruyten 58FF 12V-230V 100W Inverter.

 However, the fan and double 20W lamp allowed a 3uF capacitance with no arcing.

-3uF buffer with double 20W fluorescent lamp (LPF) at left, and laptop computer power supply at right.
+3uF timing with double 20W fluorescent lamp (LPF) at left, and laptop computer power supply at right.

-Grossly excess buffer capacitance is not desirable, which is why we don't simply install ,say, a 10uF capacitor.
+Grossly excessive timing capacitance is not desirable, which is why we don't simply install ,say, a 10uF capacitor.
 When taken to excess, the current consumption becomes excessive, and the contacts are liable to arc.
 Additionally, the capacitor is not correctly doing its job of reversing the primary voltage at the time when the current is at a minimum; i.e., when the contacts close and open.

 Vibrators used in AC inverters may therefore be operating under less desirable conditions than those in a DC-DC converter.